Social-Systems-Lab/vibe/docs/HubDataFlow.md

 4.  **Hub Receives Message**: `hub.html`'s message listener receives the event and calls its internal `performGlobalQuery` function.
 5.  **Hub Auth**: The hub first calls the `/hub/api-token` endpoint on the `vibe-cloud-api` to get a short-lived JWT access token.
 This is necessary to authenticate the subsequent data request.
 6.  **Hub to API**: The hub then makes a `POST` request to the `/data/posts/query?global=true` endpoint on the API, including the access token in the `Authorization` header.
 The body of the request contains the query selector.
-7.  **API Aggregation**: The API's `/data/:collection/query` handler detects the `global=true` parameter.
-It then iterates through all user databases, executes the query against each one, and aggregates the results into a single array of documents.
+7. The API's `/data/types/:type/query` handler with `global=true` queries the central `global` database by `_id` prefix for the requested type and returns DocRefs (pointer records).
+The hub expands these DocRefs to full documents as needed.
 8.  **API to Hub**: The API responds to the hub with the aggregated list of post documents.
 9.  **Hub to Strategy**: `hub.html` receives the response.
 It then sends a `postMessage` back to the `HubStrategy` with the type `DB_GLOBAL_QUERY_ACK`, the original `nonce`, and the array of posts as the `data`.
 10. **Strategy to SDK**: The `HubStrategy`'s message handler finds the pending request matching the `nonce`.
 It resolves the promise, returning the data to the `VibeSDK`.